 Revivalist is a reader-supported endeavor and our posts may contain affiliate links.
 When you buy through links on our site, we may earn an affiliate commission.

-Many people dream about their wedding day from a young age, but they might not be expecting the heft price tag that comes with an extravagant affair.
+Many people dream about their wedding day from a young age, but they might not be expecting the hefty price tag that comes with an extravagant affair.
 If you’re starting the planning process, it’s important to be aware of the average cost of a wedding, as the costs can add up quickly.

 Once you have a budget in mind, you can begin to discuss where you want to splurge and what might need to get cut.
 Here is a breakdown of the average cost of a wedding to help guide you through those decisions.